 Using a comprehensive multi-omic strategy, we aimed to profile the host response to enterococcal bacteremia (Figure 1A).
 We analyzed plasma samples from cohorts consisting of 29 healthy individuals, 30 diagnosed with E. faecium bacteremia, and 46 with E. faecalis bacteremia.
 Extensive clinical metadata corresponding to each EB patient was collected, including gender, the Charleston index, duration of bacteremia, day of blood draw, and mortality during admission (Figure 2B).
 Additionally, anti-microbial susceptibility testing was performed on the enterococcal isolates that were isolated from each patient.
 As expected based on reported susceptibilities of clinical isolates, we observed that all E. faecalis isolates were resistant to vancomycin, while only a minority of E. faecium isolates displayed resistance 10, highlighting that the identification of species can inform the selection of optimal antibiotic therapy.

-In our proteomics dataset, we quantified a total of 589 proteins, of which 278 were quantified across all samples.
+In the TMT-guided proteomics dataset, we quantified a total of 589 proteins, of which 278 were quantified across all samples.
 In our metabolomics dataset, we quantified a total of 10092 features, of which 693 were able to be putatively identified based on their MS2 profiles using GNPS molecular networking.
 Of these putatively identified metabolites, 212 were quantified across all samples.
 This rich feature space combined with patient-centric clinical and microbiological metadata allows us to examine the differences between healthy and infected, E. faecalis and E. faecium, while providing a unique opportunity to explore associates with mortality or survival.

 Unsupervised hierarchical clustering of both the global proteomics data and metabolomics data revealed a clear delineation between the healthy and infected groups (Figure 1C) (Figure 1D).
 However, dissimilarities between the two types of bacteremia were more subtle, indicating an anticipated large-scale similarity between the two closely related pathologies.
 The moderate stratification observed suggested the potential for identifying proteomic and metabolomic differences between the profiles produced by E. faecalis bacteremia and E. faecium bacteremia.